couchbase/kv_engine/docs/dcp/documentation/commands/stream-request.md

 **PROTOCOL_BINARY_RESPONSE_ETEMPFAIL (0x86)**

 This error code is returned when the engine cannot complete a request at this time, but in the future it may be able to.

 * For instance, if a request is received for vbucket that is still in warm-up, this error code will be returned.

-**PROTOCOL_BINARY_RESPONSE_MANIFEST_IS_AHEAD (0x8b)**

-The client's manifest `uid` (encoded in the [stream-request value](stream-request-value.md)) is ahead of the vbucket's.
-Provided that the client observed the manifest uid from the cluster, the vbucket it is trying to request should catch up with the uid the client is using.

-The client should briefly pause and then retry the stream-request.

 **PROTOCOL_BINARY_RESPONSE_DCP_STREAMID_INVALID (0x8d)**